wp-plugins/acurax-social-media-widget/readme.txt

 = How can i help the development of this plugin? =

-Acurax Provide Most of all the wordpress related services like website design and development including plugin development, theme design and coding, Graphics Design range from header image designing to complete design and marketing of a website. we can do your projects.
+Acurax Provide Most of all the Wordpress related services like website design and development including plugin development, theme design and coding, Graphics Design range from header image designing to complete design and marketing of a website. we can do your projects.
 So here you get what u needs to get done and we getting business so a part of that can be used for the time that we spend to develop plugins like this social media widget.

 = There are a lot of other social media icon plugins, but why this plugin? =

-Most of all the plugins have more and more options which is only easly understandable by advanced users, those have a bunch of social media profile integrations.
+Most of all the plugins have more and more options which is only easily understandable by advanced users, those have a bunch of social media profile integrations.
 But in our case we choosen the must to have icons and made it perfect styling..
 More icons on website make it look bad..
 So use the essentials with sexy display.

 = Can i add my own icons for the social media profiles? =